sysagnostic/website/content/english/blog/isolating-postgres-instances-p2.md

 ## Setting up resource control per PostgreSQL instance

-Now that you have set up service units, you can add resource control parameters.
-"But how?", you might wonder, because you've only created a single template unit file.
+Now that you have set up service units, you can add resource control parameters for each PostgreSQL instance.
+"But how?", you might wonder, because we've only created a single template unit file.

 Per-instance resource control settings can be provided in the `[Service]` section of a drop-in file, as discussed before.
 In our case, the drop-in file will be `/etc/systemd/system/postgresql-<ver>@<cluster_name>.service.d/99-resource-control.conf`.
 Notice that the directory name ending in `service.d` must begin by the exact name of the service unit.
 The file itself can be named anything, the important thing is that it ends in `.conf`.

 The settings you define in the file will be picked up by systemd as drop-in, and will merge it into its main configuration.

 You need to run the `systemctl daemon-reload` command after changing systemd unit files or drop-ins to reload the new definitions.
-After a successful reload, restart the service using the `systemctl restart` command.
+After a successful daemon reload, restart the service using the `systemctl restart` command.

-Let's now look at some useful resource control settings you can put into the drop-in files.
+Now let's look at some useful resource control settings you can put into the drop-in files.

 ### Limiting CPU usage
 You can use the [`CPUQuota`](https://www.freedesktop.org/software/systemd/man/latest/systemd.resource-control.html#CPUQuota=